luxe/unilang/README.md

 markup language is great from the compilers perspective, but terrible from the programmers perspective.
 Explain how we fix this.
+Discuss Linguistic relativity, the universal grammar, and maybe the poverty of stimulous.
+uh, we'll probably need a deeper section about natural language vs programming language.
+what is relevant, what is not. how properties of natural language has incorrectly been applied in programming

 ## Guiding Principles
 All of these need adjusted and organized